 Further, as per Section 16 of the Act, if a buyer fails to make the payment within the stipulated date, it will be liable to pay compound interest with monthly rests on the outstanding amount additionally.
 The interest shall be calculated from the appointed date at three times of the bank rate notified by the RBI.
 However, in case of any dispute regarding the payment of principal/interest between the supplier and the borrower, reference shall have to be made to the Micro and Small Enterprises Facilitation Council (MSEFC), constituted by the respective state governments.

-The government has also launched an online delayed payment monitoring system called the MSME Samadhaan the ease of filing an application under the MSEFC.
+online delayed payment monitoring system called the MSME Samadhaan the ease of filing an application under the MSEFC.
 Any MSME, having a valid Udyog Aadhaar Memorandum (UAM) can make an application via this portal.
 After an application is made by the MSME, the MSEFC shall examine the case and then issue directions to the buyer unit for payment of the due amount along with the interest.

 From the date of launch of the MSME Samadhaan portal, i.e., 30 October 2017, MSMEs have filed 2,927 applications related to delayed payments.
 These cases involve an amount of Rs744.65 crore.
 This portal has also helped in getting the delayed payments settled mutually between seller and buyer.